mirandalu2020/reading-notes/class6.md

 - can be programmed in a notepad or IDE, can be embedded or included in an HTML file
 - function 1: 'alert' to display texts
 - function 2: 'document.write()' to create a file with .html extension
-- function 3: console.log() to debug the code
+- function 3: console.log() to see what the code has returned (helpful to see what the code is doing without changing the displayed site)

 ### **Input with Prompt and Confirm**[^3]